andy145155/movie-app/README.md

 ## About The Project

 The Movie Recommender App is a web-based application that allows users to browse and discover movies based on their personal preferences.
 The app uses a content-based recommender system to suggest movies that are similar to ones the user has liked in the past.

-This project was inspired by Sonny Sangha's and CampusX's tutorials on building a movie recommender system using React.js and content-based recommendation techniques.
-Their guidance and inspiration were instrumental in the creation of this app.
-You can find their tutorials in the Acknowledgments section of this document.

 ### Architecture on AWS